Which Model Generated This Image? A Model-Agnostic Approach for Origin Attribution: Experiments

 \textbf{Results and Analysis.} Table~\ref{table: 14 baselines} provides a comparative performance analysis of OCC-CLIP and 12 benchmark models.
 During the training phase, the target class is sourced from SD, and the non-target class is from COCO.
 In the test phase, the target class remains sourced from SD, but the non-target class is sourced from another generative image dataset (VQ-D, LDM, Glide, GALIP, ProGAN, StyleGAN2, and GauGAN).
 The goal of this section is to assess each model's ability to accurately determine whether the origin of a given image can be attributed to Stable Diffusion.

 Among the CNN-based and Transformer-based baselines, Swin outshines its counterparts.
 However, the overall disparity in performance between CNN-based and Transformer-based models is not obvious.
 The following two methods, Image-Patch and Feature-Patch are both based on ResNet50.
 Image-Patch performs worse than ResNet50 while Feature-Patch has somewhat but limited improvements compared with ResNet50.
 This suggests that current methods used to do deepfake detection perform poorly in this few-shot origin attribution scenarios.
 In addition to the aforementioned classical methods, OCC-CLIP surpasses widely-spread vision-language models such as zero-shot CLIP and CoOp.
 In detail, OCC-CLIP outperforms zero-shot CLIP by an average of around 31\% and CoOp by approximately 2.9\%.
 This progression emphasizes the value of ADA.
 In a comprehensive assessment, OCC-CLIP emerges as a leading standard, underscoring its exceptional ability in origin attribution.
+However, it is harder to distinguish images generated by very similar algorithms trained on similar datasets, such as DeepFloyd, which is based on Stable Diffusion and also trained on the COCO dataset.
+In this case, our model's performance does decrease (dropping to $0.7650\scriptscriptstyle \pm \scriptstyle4.80e\text{-}2$).
+Nevertheless, our method still outperforms the best baseline (CoOp: $0.7301\scriptscriptstyle \pm \scriptstyle7.91e\text{-}2$).